 After release, integrin atoms are reclaimed into the cell by endocytosis; they are transported through the cell to its front by the endocytic cycle, where they are added back to the surface.
 Thus, they are cycled for reuse, empowering the cell to make crisp connections at its driving front, aiding in chemotaxis.

 Small molecules called chemokines are responsible for controlling the direction of migration of the lymphocytes by a process called chemotaxis.
 These chemokines create a gradient for the white blood cells to follow.
-The white blood cells detect the chemokines and move towards their higher concentration, which draws the cell to the very location of the infection.
+The white blood cells detect the chemokines and move towards their higher concentration, which draws the cell to the infection location.

 Function of Chemokines

-There are 4 families of chemokines, organized according to the arrangement of cysteine in their molecules.
-They include the C family, the CC family, the CXC family and the CX3C family.
+There are four families of chemokines, organized according to the arrangement of cysteine in their molecules.
+They include the C family, the CC family, the CXC family, and the CX3C family.

 The chemokines function in the activation of both T-cells and B-cells.
 They also play a vital role in chemotaxis, where they direct the white blood cells towards the site of infection.
 It is these chemokines which help create a gradient for the lymphocytes to follow, guiding them to the actual infection site.